-Michael A. Caligiuri, MD, is director of The Ohio State University Comprehensive Cancer Center and CEO of the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, located in Columbus, Ohio.
-He holds the John L. Marakas Nationwide Insurance Enterprise Foundation chair in cancer research and is a professor in The Ohio State University College of Medicine Departments of Internal Medicine, Cancer Biology, and Genetics.
+Michael A. Caligiuri, MD, is president of the City of Hope National Medical Center, a position that he began in February 2018.
+He was previously director of The Ohio State University Comprehensive Cancer Center and CEO of the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, located in Columbus, Ohio.
+He held the John L. Marakas Nationwide Insurance Enterprise Foundation chair in cancer research and was a professor in The Ohio State University College of Medicine Departments of Internal Medicine, Cancer Biology, and Genetics.

 Caligiuri is a renowned physician-scientist, known for his work in immunology that is focused on human natural killer cells and their modulation for the treatment of leukemia, lymphoma, myeloma, and glioblastoma.
 Well over 1,000 cancer patients have been treated on clinical protocols that have emanated from the Caligiuri laboratory.